The Top 7 Things You Need to Know About Plastic Pollution

 Microplastics are plastics which are less than 0.2 inches or the width of a half-grown fingernail.
-Microplastics are in a number of everyday items.
+Microplastics are present in many everyday items.
 There are two types of microplastics: primary and secondary microplastics.
 Primary microplastics are plastics that were microplastics to begin with, while secondary microplastics are plastic pieces that have broken from larger plastic items i.e. water bottles due to the Sun’s UV rays.

-The problem with primary microplastics4 is that they aren’t caught by wastewater treatment plants and, therefore, they go into the ocean directly where smaller fish eat the plastics.
-Larger fish each the smaller fish and humans eat the larger fish.
+The problem with primary microplastics4 is that they are not caught by wastewater treatment plants and go into the ocean directly, where smaller fish eat the plastics.
+Larger fish till humans eat the smaller fish, resulting in the bioaccumulation of toxins.

 The problem with secondary microplastics is that they are hard to clean up.
-Cleaning up a full water bottle that entered the ocean is a lot easier to clean up than a bunch of microplastic pieces.
+Cleaning up a full water bottle that entered that 10 years ago would be a lot easier to clean up than a bunch of microplastic pieces.
 Also, secondary microplastics degrade over time but never really decompose, so they are in our oceans forever.

 Here are some common everyday items that include primary microplastics: